WNY Plastic Surgery: Andrew P. Giacobbe, MD, FACS

 Be sure to ask questions: It’s very important to ask your plastic surgeon questions about your tissue filler procedure.
 It’s natural to feel some anxiety, whether it’s excitement for your anticipated new look or a bit of preoperative stress.
 Don’t be shy about discussing these feelings with your plastic surgeon.

-Dr. Giacobbe
+Dr. Andrew Giacobbe

 Board-Certified Plastic Surgeon